Chewing: Nutrition and health

 Chewing stimulates saliva production and increases sensory perception of the food being eaten, controlling when the food is swallowed.
 Evidence from one study suggests that chewing almonds 25-40 times kept people fuller while also allowing them to get more nutrients out of the almonds.
 The researchers also suggest that this is likely to be the case in other foods.
-Eating food which does not require chewing, by choice or due to medical reasons as tooth loss, is known as a soft diet.
+A 2015 systemic review found evidence that chewing can decrease self-reported hunger and therefore food intake.
+Eating food which does not require chewing, by choice or for medical reasons as tooth loss, is known as a soft diet.
 Such a diet may lead to inadequate nutrition due to a reduction in fruit and vegetable intake.

 Chewing also stimulates the hippocampus and is necessary to maintain its normal function.
+Chewing stimulates hippocampal neurogenesis in both humans and mice.

 In other animals

-Chewing is largely an adaptation for mammalian herbivory.
+Chewing is largely an adaptation for mammalian herbivory to help break down food faster.
 Carnivores generally chew very little or swallow their food whole or in chunks.
 This act of gulping food (or medicine pills) without chewing has inspired the English idiom "wolfing it down".

 Other animals such as cows chew their food for long periods to allow for proper digestion in a process known as rumination.
 Rumination in cows has been shown by researchers to intensify during the night.
 They concluded that cows chewed more intently in the night time compared to the morning.

 Ornithopods, a group of dinosaurs including the Hadrosaurids ("duck-bills"), developed teeth analogous to mammalian molars and incisors during the Cretaceous period; this advanced, cow-like dentition allowed the creatures to obtain more nutrients from the tough plant life.
-This may have given them the advantage needed to compete with the formidable sauropods, who depended on their massive gastrointestinal tracts to digest food without grinding it, in their ecological niches.
-They eventually became some of the most successful animals on the planet until the Cretaceous–Paleogene extinction event wiped them out.
+This may have given them the advantage needed to compete with the formidable sauropods, who depended on their massive gastrointestinal tracts to digest food without grinding it.

 In machinery

 The process of chewing has, by analogy, been applied to machinery.
 The U.S. Forest Service uses a machine called a masticator (also called a forestry mulching machine) to "chew" through brush and timber in order to clear firelines in advance of a wildfire.

-A cold press juicer uses the mastication process to extract juice from fruit and vegetable without the loss of oxygen or heat-sensitive nutrients as there is less friction involved.